 Coach Pruitt and his wife, Dawn, live in Dickinson, North Dakota.
 Because Greg and Dawn do not have any children of their own, they actively seek ways to help other children.

-Adhering to Coach Pruitt's and Coach Meyer's coaching and life philosophies, coach Pruitt has committed to donating his entire coaching paycheck each year to the Little Buddy Foundation.
+Adhering to Coach Pruitt's and Coach Meyer's coaching and life philosophies, Coach Pruitt started the foundation by committing to donating his entire coaching paycheck each year to the Little Buddy Foundation, until it was up and running.

 Coach Don Meyer was one of the most successful and motivational collegiate basketball coaches in the history of the sport.
 During his coaching career, Coach Meyer achieved a 923-324 record as the head coach for Hamline University, Lipscomb University, and Northern State University.